 The best part is that all confidential information is centralized.
-That means important details such as bank information, contracts, and other confidential documents are available from one place.
+That means important details such as bank information, contracts, and other confidential documents are available in one place.

 Data is automatically synchronized from all devices (mobiles and computers), allowing the user to access their profile, accounts, and info immediately.
 This software is great for those who want to beef up their digital security on social media and financial details and keep them safe from malicious activities.

 - Data is automatically synchronized from all devices, which gives the user access to their data from anywhere and at any time.